How to bet on the Grand National

 The Grand National is one of the biggest events on the gambling calendar and is one of the most anticipated sporting events in the UK each and every year.

-The race draws in hundreds of millions of TV viewers every year and attracts bets from all corners of the globe.
+Every year, the race draws in hundreds of millions of viewers on television and attracts bets from all corners of the globe.

 It has become an integral part of British sporting culture over the years, and typically sees people who don’t normally gamble hedging their bets on the race.

-The Grand National has taken place annually in the UK since 1839 and has established itself as one of the most popular horse race in the entire world.
+The Grand National has taken place annually in the United Kingdom since 1839 and has established itself as one of the most popular horse race in the entire world.

-The event traditionally takes place at the start of April and is ran at the Aintree Racecourse in Liverpool.
-The race normally begins at 5:15 pm and takes place on a Saturday.
+The event traditionally takes place at the start of April and is ran at the Aintree Racecourse in Liverpool, England.
+The race normally begins at 5:15 pm local time and takes place on a Saturday.

-A straight out win bet where you place your stake on one horse to win the race is fairly ill-advised when it comes to The Grand National.
+Win bets: A straight out win bet where you place your stake on one horse to win the race is fairly ill-advised when it comes to the Grand National.